 Students are encouraged to take the course between January of the third year and December of the fourth year.
 The sub-internship experience occurs as part of the labor and delivery (L&D) teams at Texas Children's Hospital Pavilion for Women (PFW) and Ben Taub Hospital (BTH), and is modeled after the role of the OB/GYN intern on L&D. The student is assigned to either the L&D team at BTH or at the PFW.
 The student is responsible for performing all intern level activities including, but not exclusive to: admit patients, evaluate all medical problems, manage labor, and formulate a therapeutic plan under supervision.
-The sub-intern will demonstrate the ability to counsel and obtain proper patient consent for vaginal deliveries, cesarean deliveries, and postpartum tubal ligations.
 She/he will be responsible for interpreting fetal heart rate tracings and formulating a plan of care for an abnormal tracing.
 She/he will be responsible for cross-coverage of postpartum patients during labor and delivery shifts.
-Night call will be taken on Friday evenings.
+Night is required.